-- 22. When you have been in the realm of the unknown, what was especially challenging for you? - 23.
+- 22. When you found yourself in the unknown, what was especially challenging for you? - 23.
 In that unknown time or place, what helped you navigate? - 24.
 What might help you relax into "not knowing"? - 25.
 Who are your role models for being present and comfortable with not knowing?